The series of 5 workshops each semester aim to lead the students through a creative process:

 Lost & Found Workshop One – Carnival of the Animals by Camille Saint – Saens – short video

-The students introduced their invented species..
+The students introduced their new species to the group..

 The oil consuming Trench Jellyfish